Deal to avert U.S. default, raise debt limit faces test in Senate

 By Richard Cowan

-WASHINGTON, Dec 9 (Reuters) - A deal between the top Democrat and Republican in the U.S. Senate to help raise the federal government's $28.9 trillion debt limit will be tested on Thursday when the full chamber votes on whether to approve the measure.
+WASHINGTON, Dec 9 (Reuters) - A deal between the U.S. Senate's top Democrat and top Republican to help raise the federal government's $28.9 trillion debt limit will be tested Thursday when the chamber votes on the measure.

 The House of Representatives on Tuesday approved an unusual bill, agreed to by Senate Majority Leader Chuck Schumer and Minority Leader Mitch McConnell, to sidestep the Senate's "filibuster" rule and ultimately raise federal borrowing authority by a simple majority vote.